About GTmetrix, PageSpeed Insights and other website speed testers

 Unless you know what you are doing and you know what every single section of PageSpeed Insights means, you shouldn't be checking your site with PageSpeed Insights.

 You may think this tool matters the most because it’s made by Google, but the reality is that there’s very little correlation between getting a good score on this tool and having a good rank on Google.
-The information it gives is either unhelpful for the average or highly off the mark.
+The information it gives is either unhelpful for the average user or highly off the mark.
 In other words, scoring bad in PageSpeed Insights means very little.
 To illustrate this, check these two famous sites:

 - Mercedes Benz: https://developers.